 Communicate With You

-We use your information to send you marketing communications, communicate with you about our SaddleBook, its partners and events and let you know about our policies and terms.
+We use your information to send you updates about the events for which you have registered, marketing communications, communicate with you about SaddleBook, its partners and events and let you know about our policies and terms.
 We also use your information to respond to you when you contact us.

 Promote Safety and Security